The Alde Valley Spring Festival

 The flowering cherry trees have their own heritage.
 Almost all of the varieties now growing at the farm are connected to the lives of Collingwood Ingram and Mr Masatoshi Asari – two of the world’s great cherry guardians of the 20th and 21st centuries.
 Jenny’s wonderful Suffolk Sakura Silk Scarves celebrate this heritage.
 They are luxurious garments, as well as works of art.
 They capture a little piece of the history Japanese flowering cherries in the UK.

-For this year’s Alde Valley Spring Festival, we are very excited to welcome a small collection of new creations from Jenny’s studio, all made with blossom collected from the 2025 flowering season.
+For this year’s Christmas Exhibition, we are very excited to welcome a small collection of autumnal creations from Jenny’s studio, all made with fallen leaves gathered from our young cherry trees at the farm.

 ~